chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 The command is intended to restore an Automate instance completely from backup, however, it does support restoring only specific data types when given compatible backup archives and snapshots.

-.. note:: Backups created with the older ``delivery-ctl backup-data`` command are not supported with this command.
-If you wish to restore an older backup please install the version of Chef Automate that took the backup and use ``delivery-ctl restore-data``
+.. note:: Backups created with the older ``automate-ctl backup-data`` command are not supported with this command.
+If you wish to restore an older backup please install the version of Chef Automate that took the backup and use ``automate-ctl restore-data``

 **Syntax**

 .. code-block:: bash

-   $ delivery-ctl restore-backup /path/to/chef-automate-backup.zst [ELASTICSEARCH_SNAPSHOT] [options]
+   $ automate-ctl restore-backup /path/to/chef-automate-backup.zst [ELASTICSEARCH_SNAPSHOT] [options]
-   $ delivery-ctl restore-backup us-east-1:s3_bucket:chef-automate-backup.zst [ELASTICSEARCH_SNAPSHOT] [options]
+   $ automate-ctl restore-backup us-east-1:s3_bucket:chef-automate-backup.zst [ELASTICSEARCH_SNAPSHOT] [options]
-   $ delivery-ctl restore-backup ELASTICSEARCH_SNAPSHOT [options]
+   $ automate-ctl restore-backup ELASTICSEARCH_SNAPSHOT [options]
         --digest [int]               The SHA digest of the backup archive --force                      Agree to all warnings and prompts --no-chef-server-config      Do not restore the Chef Server config if present